China vows 'countermeasures' if Trump tariff threat materialises

 But the countries have no formal military pact, and many analysts say Beijing largely sees the relationship between the two as transactional.

-China also has strong economic ties to the Gulf countries and has criticized Iran’s attacks on them over the course of the war.
+China also has strong economic ties to the Gulf countries and has criticised Iran's attacks on them over the course of the war.

 AFP